-The Operating Partnership is the lessor and the sublessor to tenants under operating leases with expiration dates ranging from January 1, 2016 to 2064.
+The Operating Partnership is the lessor and the sublessor to tenants under operating leases with expiration dates ranging from January 1, 2017 to 2064.
 The minimum rental amounts due under the leases are generally either subject to scheduled fixed increases or adjustments.
 The leases generally also require that the tenants reimburse us for increases in certain operating costs and real estate taxes above their base year costs.
-Approximate future minimum rents to be received over the next five years and thereafter for non-cancelable operating leases in effect at December 31, 2015 for the consolidated properties, including consolidated joint venture properties, and our share of unconsolidated joint venture properties are as follows (in thousands):
+Approximate future minimum rents to be received over the next five years and thereafter for non-cancelable operating leases in effect at December 31, 2016 for the consolidated properties, including consolidated joint venture properties are as follows (in thousands):